BLOG

 Share Article

-The most visible proof sits in Governor Gavin Newsom’s feeds.
 His team uses humor, memes and quick roasts to test messages in real time and to reach beyond the political bubble.
 The approach is systematic, not random.

 Since August he has recorded more than two hundred twenty five million impressions and gained two hundred fifty thousand new followers in weeks.
 His mocking tone helped drive a four hundred fifty percent jump on Twitter since June and over a million new followers across TikTok and Instagram.
-A young team meets twice daily to coordinate.

-Why troll strategies work in feeds
+Why Newsome’s strategies work in feeds

-Feeds reward content that meets user motivation quickly.
+Algorithms reward content that meets user motivation quickly.
 Humor lowers defenses and opens a path to harder ideas.
 Short formats invite participation and let people retell the message in their own voice.

 Opponents already combine premium creative, deep audience insight and deliberate distribution.
 They grow by design while many civic actors stay inside familiar circles.
 That is why organic traction skews away from the public interest.